AlexMercher/Money-Tracker/README.md

 An offline-first Flutter money tracking app for managing who owes whom money between you and your friends.

-An offline-first Flutter money tracking app for managing who owes whom money between you and your friends.

 ## Features

-## Features

 ### Core Functionality

-- **Offline-first storage** using Hive for local data persistence### Core Functionality
+- **Offline-first storage** using Hive for local data persistence

 - **Friend management** with transaction history-

 - **Balance tracking** with color-coded indicators:-

-  - 🟢 Green: "You Get" (friend owes you money)- **Balance tracking** with color-coded indicators:

-  - 🔴 Red: "You Owe" (you owe friend money)  - 🟢 Green: "You Get" (friend owes you money)
+  - 🟢 Green: "You Get" (friend owes you money)

-  - 🔘 Grey: "Settled" (balance is zero)  - 🔴 Red: "You Owe" (you owe friend money)
+  - 🔴 Red: "You Owe" (you owe friend money)

   - 🔘 Grey: "Settled" (balance is zero)

 ### User Experience